 The Costa Brava has many hidden unspoilt beaches and bays, such as the rugged Platja d'Aigua Xelida with its rock cave surrounded by pine trees and the long Platja de Castell framed by pine groves.

 The artist Dalí left his mark in the romantic medieval towns of Figueres (Dalí's birthplace) and Púbol, e.g. in the Dalí Theatre and Museum in Figueres and the Gala Dalí Castle House-Museum in Púbol.

 The GI-682 between Tossa de Mar and Sant Feliu de Guíxols.

 Road trip stage #2: Barcelona and the Costa Dorada

 We now head to Barcelona, Gaudí's artistic playground and one of the most exciting and popular cities in Spain.
-From romantic alleys to surreal buildings (thanks to Gaudí), tapas temples, cable cars, panoramic views and more, there's so much to experience here – Freeontour has put together a small selection below.
-We'll be covering more sights and attractions in Barcelona in a forthcoming article, so watch this space.
+From romantic alleys to surreal buildings (thanks to Gaudí), tapas temples, cable cars, panoramic views and more, there's so much to experience here – Freeontour has put together a small selection below, which is presented in more detail in a separate article about Barcelona.